 Storage Tips

 Add all of your ingredients to a cute little mason jar, shake, and store with a lid for up to 14 days.
-That way you can use it to store and serve, even your guests, without dirtying up extra dishes.
-If you added parm or mayo to your dressing, it will keep fresh in the fridge for about 1 week.
+If you have added mayo or Parmesan, store dressing for up to 1 week.

 Other favorite salad dressings we love to make include this Caesar salad dressing, ranch dressing and poppy seed dressing!